fennadew/minor-vangogh/README.md

 <img src="https://github.com/fennadew/minor-vangogh/blob/master/images/customfonts.png"  alt="zonder custom font">
 </details>

-* <b>Images</b>: All images have an alto attribute.
+* <b>Images</b>: All images have an alt attribute.
 If the app is ever used by a mobile screen reader, it may have added value.

 * <b>Color</b>: Different colours have been used.
 We have made sure that the interface can also be understood by the blind.
 For example, the green thumb up is still clear when it is no longer green.